viebel/klipse-repl/README.md

 ### refresh-deps

-add a dependency in your global or local `deps.den` and call `(refresh-deps)`
+add dependencies in your global or local `deps.edn` and call `(refresh-deps)`

 ### add-deps

-add one or more dependcies on the fly:
+add one or more dependencies on the fly - following `deps.edn` format:

 ~~~clojure
 user=> (add-deps '{tupelo {:mvn/version "0.9.103"}})